vohai2003/hdp_data_tutorials/tutorials/hdp/configuring-yarn-capacity-scheduler-with-apache-ambari/tutorial.md

 ## Prerequisites

 - [Download HDP Sandbox](https://hortonworks.com/downloads/#sandbox)
-- Complete the [Learning the Ropes of the Hortonworks Sandbox tutorial,](https://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) you will need it for logging into Ambari.
+- Complete the [Learning the Ropes of the HDP Sandbox tutorial,](https://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) you will need it for logging into Ambari.

 ## Outline